mahindrautela/mahindrautela.github.io/_pages/research.md

 4. **Deep surrogate inverse solvers** for guided wave SHM: More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S0957417420309234)

 ## Neural surrogate solvers for PDEs.
-* **Physics-informed Neural Networks + Bayesian-optimization** for parameter estimation of PDEs: PINN is used to solve the partial differential equation (PDE), whereas Bayesian optimization (BO) estimates its parameter.
-The Bayesian-optimized physics-informed neural network estimates wave velocity associated with wave propagation PDE using a single snapshot observation.
+* **Physics-informed Neural Networks + Bayesian-optimization** for parameter estimation of PDEs: PINN is used to solve the partial differential equation (PDE), whereas *Bayesian optimization (BO)* estimates its parameter.
+The Bayesian-optimized *physics-informed neural network* estimates wave velocity associated with wave propagation PDE using a single snapshot observation.
 We see robust predictions in limited iterations across different runs.
 More about the work is available here.
 [Paper1](https://arxiv.org/abs/2312.14064)

 <p align="center">
   <img src="../images/bopinn.png" width="400" height="250" />
 </p>

 ## Material design and discovery
 * **Composite material property estimation, composite material generation/discovery**: AI-accelerated property prediction, discovery, and design of materials have emerged as a new research front with many promising features.
 There are many investigations on different materials, but no emphasis is placed on composite materials.
-Among many challenges, the unavailability of datasets for composite materials is a significant roadblock.
-This is because conducting multiple experiments is costly and cumbersome, and performing simulations is time-taking and demands computational resources.
-* In order to accelerate and scale the prediction, discovery, and design, a deep generation approach is proposed for composite materials.
-The current research requires limited physical simulations to train a deep generator network.
+In order to accelerate and scale the prediction, discovery, and design, a deep generation approach using *variational autoencoders* is proposed for composite materials.
 The generator can generate enormous data, eliminating the demerits of both experiments and simulations.
-The work is novel in terms of the deep generation approach as well as the applications for composite materials.
 More about this work is here.
 [Paper-1](https://ieeexplore.ieee.org/abstract/document/9991053), [Paper-2](https://www.tandfonline.com/doi/abs/10.1080/15376494.2021.1982090).

 <p align="center">
   <img src="../images/tai_combined.png" width="400" height="250" />